So what is Coavmi exactly?

 Do I have to accept a booking request from a passenger?

 The pilot is the captain on board and is free to accept or decline a booking request from a passenger.

 No, flight sharing is not a form of public transportation.

 How do passengers book an available seat on a flight?

-Flights can be booked directly on the flight-sharing post.
+Flights can be booked directly on a flight-sharing post.
 Should the passenger wish to address a question the pilot, before proceeding with the booking process, he or she can do so via the "question / comment for the pilot" section.
 Pilots can accept or decline a booking.

-Does a Private Pilot have the right to take passenger and share expenses?
+Does a private pilot have the right to take passenger and share expenses?